leaflabs/libmaple/docs/source/language.rst

 ..
 TODO [0.2.0?]
 Wiring tutorial

-C or C++ programmers curious about the differences between the Wiring language and C++ may wish to skip to the :ref:`arduino_c_for_c_hackers`.
+C or C++ programmers may wish to skip to the :ref:`arduino_c_for_c_hackers`.

 .. contents:: Contents